SCULPTURE AND SHILPINS

 The Role of Natyasastra in Sculptural Design

-Together, Shilpa Shastra and Natyasastra form a unified aesthetic and philosophical language that elevates each sculpture beyond form, into meaning.
+Together, Shilpa Shastra and Natyashastra form a unified language of form, feeling, and meaning.

 Key influences of Natyasastra on sculpture:

-• Sama-dristi (Balanced gaze): Eyes designed to hold stillness and invite contemplation.
+Sama-drishti (balanced gaze): Eyes that hold stillness and invite contemplation

-• Bhangas (Body stances): Inspired by movement, yet sculpted in stillness.
+Bhangas (body stances): Inspired by movement, yet grounded in stillness

-• Rasa: The emotive essence that radiates through every carefully carved form.
+Rasa: The emotional essence that radiates through carefully shaped form

 Sculpture and Sthapathis of Bharat